 Lenacapavir Looks to Revolutionize HIV Prevention

-New PURPOSE 2 study results show the superiority of twice-yearly injectable PrEP to once-a-day oral Truvada
+Two new studies show the superiority of twice-yearly injectable PrEP to daily oral Truvada

 PrEP (pre-exposure prophylaxis) has revolutionized biomedical HIV prevention but as a method to protect individuals from acquiring HIV its uptake needs a boost, especially among certain populations such as cisgender and transgender women and men of color who have sex with men, among others.
 That boost could come in many forms—a lower cost to make the regimen more accessible, engagement with groups vulnerable to HIV to make at-risk individuals aware of their options, and less frequent dosing to make adherence easier.